Easy Homemade Brownies

 Instructions

-- Line an 8x8 or 9x9 square baking pan with parchment paper.
+- Preheat oven to 350ºF.
+Line an 8x8-inch or 9x9-inch baking pan with parchment paper.
 Set aside.

 - Add the eggs, one and a time, whisking between each addition until the eggs are fully combined.